 You will be asked to blow your nose into a tissue.
 This can be thrown into a bin bag provided.

 The healthcare worker will then use a swab (similar to a long cotton bud) to take a sample from the back of your throat and nose.
 You may feel some discomfort during the swabbing, but it is not painful.

 Children under 13 only need a nose swab.
 They do not need a throat swab.

 The healthcare worker will send your sample to a lab where it will be tested for COVID-19.

 Waiting for your results

-You should also make a list of everyone you had close contact with during the last 14 days.
+You should also make a list of everyone you had close contact with during the 48 hour period before you developed symptoms.
 If your results are positive, a ‘contact tracing team’ will ask you for their names and contact details.

-If you test positive for COVID-19, your results will be explained to you over the phone.
+Your test results will be sent to you by text message.
+If you have tested positive, you will get a follow-up phone call.
 The Health Service Executive (HSE) website explains what your test results mean.

 If you had symptoms of COVID-19 and do not get a negative test result, you should continue to self-isolate until:

 - You have had no fever for 5 days and